 The universe of The Peraverse series is entirely separate from our own; it is not even a parallel universe.
-While it looks like ours in several respects, it is based on different physical laws.
-Just how different it is will become apparent as the series develops.
+While it looks like ours in several respects, it is based on different laws of physics.
+Just 'how different' will become apparent as the series develops.

 Astute readers should spot some phenomena that are contradictory with each other (intentionally so).
 The shorter stories will not explain these puzzles in detail because they will be presented from the point of view of the characters who live in that universe.
 For these characters, it 'just is'.
-The books will feature an 'outsider' character who asks questions and seeks answers.
+The current plan is for the books to feature an 'outsider' character who asks questions and seeks answers.

 Q: "Will the books explain all the puzzles?"

-Yes, that is the plan ... well ... for all but one, and it would be a massive spoiler to explain why.
-Just accept it is not logically possible for any character in the story to solve this final puzzle.
-If a way can be found round this, at least a fourth book in the trilogy (Douglas Adam style) is possible to wrap it all up.
+Yes, that is the plan ... well ... for all but one, and it would be a massive spoiler to explain why there cannot be any explanation.
+Just accept that it is not logically possible for any character in the story to solve this final puzzle.
+However ... if a way can be found around this, at least a fourth book in the trilogy (Douglas Adam style) is possible to wrap it all up.

 Q: "What will The Peraverse trilogy be about?"